radiantearth/stac-spec/item-spec/item-spec.md

 #### Media Types

 The media type of an Item can be used by STAC browsers to better determine what to render and display to users searching and browsing the catalog.
+Media types are often referred to by the now-deprecated term "MIME types".

 [Registered](https://www.iana.org/assignments/media-types/media-types.xhtml) Media Types are preferred.
 In cases where custom vendor-specific media types are necessary, they should